BREAKING: Joseph Elledge named prime suspect in wife's disappearance

 COLUMBIA - Boone County Prosecuting Attorney Dan Knight said Wednesday in court that Joseph Elledge is the prime suspect in his wife, Mengqi Ji's, disappearance.

-Elledge appeared as part of a bond hearing this afternoon.
+Elledge appeared as part of a bond hearing Wednesday afternoon.
 He is currently in Boone County Jail on a $500,000 bond for child abuse and neglect.

 At one point an audio recording was played in court, and Joseph Elledge could be heard saying “I will bury the earth under you” to his wife Mengqi Ji.
 He also said “you’re very fortunate to be in America.”